KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

 5. Once the ``unbalanced_supervised_learning-step`` is finished, open the file ``unabalanced_auto_novel.py``
    - At line 410 turn ``logging_on`` to True if you need to log the data to WandB, otherwise check it to be False
    - At line 430 turn ``New_Resnet`` to True if you used a standard ResNet, check it to be False if you used the ResNet defined by the authors
-   - At line 486 turn ``unbalanced`` to True to use the unbalanced version CustomCIFAR10
+   - At line 486 turn ``unbalanced`` to True to use the unbalanced version of CustomCIFAR10
    - At line 488 define your own ``remove_dict`` that will be applied to CustomCIFAR10

 6. Depending on the Incremental-Learning (IL) setting that you want to use to train your model: